-Step 5: Introduce the context.
+- \leq 7) and then solved as in Step 3.
+Make sure you plot this on a graph.
+Ask students to list at least one integer pair solution in the shaded region (e.g., (0,1)). - 5.
+Introduce the context.
 Tell your students about the general concept of deficiencies and megadoses (basically that our bodies are sensitive to too much and too little of many important vitamins and minerals).
 This can get complicated because a vitamin can be present in different forms, each of which may have a distinct potency level.
 Explain that scientists have derived a measurement unit named IU (International Unit) to handle this problem.
 The lower limit of IU of a particular vitamin or mineral that nutritionists recommend for each person is the Recommended Daily Allowance (RDA).
 The upper limit considered to be safe is the Tolerable Upper Intake Limit (TUIL).
 Tell students that the contents of this lesson are based on the most accurate information available, but that that this lesson does not take the place of official medical advice.
-Certain people have health conditions that will require taking less than the RDA or more than the TUIL of a vitamin and so students should consult their doctor before making any changes to their diet.

-Step 6: (I do) Teacher models the solution process on the Vitamin D Task.
+Certain people have health conditions that will require taking less than the RDA or more than the TUIL of a vitamin and so students should consult their doctor before making any changes to their diet. - 6.
+(I do) Teacher models the solution process on the Vitamin D handout.
 Spend a few minutes becoming familiar with Vitamin D as a group before going through the task questions.
 Use the Talk Aloud procedure as you work through each of the first four questions.
 (Option for advanced groups: When you create the number line for Question #2, create and label intermediate places on the line also.
-For example, the IU side of the line could be labeled at every 1,000 IU, and then the microgram side would be labeled at every 25 micrograms).
-Question #4 is complicated and would be a good opportunity to implement Polya's 4-step problem-solving strategy using the Talk Aloud procedure.

-Step 7: (we do) Teacher and students collaboratively work through the Vitamin E Task.
+For example, the IU side of the line could be labeled at every 1,000 IU, and then the microgram side would be labeled at every 25 micrograms). - 7.
+(We do) Teacher and students collaboratively work through the Vitamin E task.
 Begin with the Vitamin E source chart and discuss whether students are eating natural sources of Vitamin E. Then read through the benefits, as well as the dangers of deficiency and megadoses.
 When you get to the conversions, this will be the first time most of the students will have encountered a split conversion.
-Remind students that this is why most nutrition labels use IU for vitamins and minerals instead of a standard weight (in other words, the IU give us a single measure for comparing different sources of Vitamin D task, so try to see if they can handle these steps (with the help of your prompts when necessary).
+Remind students that this is why most nutrition labels use IU for vitamins and minerals instead of a standard weight (in other words, the IU give us a single measure for comparing different sources of Vitamin E with different potency levels).
+Questions #1 and #2 are very similar to what students watched you do in the Vitamin D task, so try to see if they can handle these steps (with the help of your prompts when necessary).
 As you are talking through Questions #3 and #4, make sure you point out that #3 is an equation and #4 is an inequality.
-For #4, make sure you work through a 2-variable inequality (in other words, consider the two together instead of separately - see the Teacher Answer sheet for an example of this).
+For #4, make sure you work through a 2-variable inequality (in other words, consider the two together instead of separately - see the Teacher Answer Sheet for an example of this).